francabrera/ibmqx-user-guides/rst/beginners-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/003-Single-Qubit_Gates.rst

   calculations on a quantum computer.
 In this section, we’ll show you how to use some important single-qubit gates.**

-| To understand what these do mathematically, go ahead and check out the
-  full User Guide.

 .. cssclass:: h2